mikeAdamss/V4andRecipes/README.md

 The idea is we can (perhaps) pull some needed details out automatically at a future date.
 NOTE - "uses" is intended as a quick insight into how the transformation was approached and is in no way intended as a requirements.txt.

+# Install

+Download this repo and ```pip install -r requirments.txt```.

+This will include our branched (V4 enabled) version of databaker, along with all python libraries used in the wider data transformation proceses.

 # Technology Overview

 ![alt tag](/technology_overview_pic.png)